markabrennan/Twitter_bot_analysis/README.md

 **Authors:** Nabil Abbas & Mark Brennan

-*“In line with our principles of transparency and to improve public understanding of alleged foreign influence campaigns, **Twitter is making publicly available archives of Tweets and media that we believe resulted from potentially state-backed information operations on our service.**”*
+*“In line with our principles of transparency and to improve public understanding of alleged foreign influence campaigns, **Twitter is making publicly available archives of Tweets and media that we believe resulted from potentially state-backed information operations on our service.**”*   - Twitter (Stated approach on election integrity)

 ## Goals